Are you looking to improve your sheet metal bending skills? Look no further!

 4. Position of the bending line

-4.1 When partially bending a section, the bending line should not be at the location of the dimensional abruptness in order to prevent bending cracks resulting from stress concentrations at the sharp corners of the dimensional abruptness.
+4.1 When partially bending a section, the bend line should not be at a location of dimensional abruptness to avoid bending cracks caused by stress concentrations at the sharp corners of the dimensional change.

 The distance S from the mutation should be greater than the bending radius r, see Figure 4a.